 Whilst the TEn network can be described as similar to a national broker, in terms of its operation and staffing, we are not an Insurance Broker, except through and on behalf of our customers.
 They are the only recognisable brokers in the mix.

-TEn is a means by which the buying power of many new/small brokers can be aggregated, with economies of scale and a more equal trading position achieved.
+TEn is a means by which the buying power of many new/small brokers can be aggregated and a more equal trading position achieved.

 TEn does prescribe a centralised IT solution and provides a range of electronic SME products with partner insurers.
 On this common platform, we thereby enhance our own efficiency through automation and pass on the benefits to connected brokers.

 That said, it would be quite wrong to leave you with the impression that TEn is all about SME package business, as most of our ARs have rather more larger clients than they have Tradesmen, Vans, Shops and Offices.
 That said, these are focus areas of one or two.

 Thus TEn is the provider of a range of outsourced back-office functions, to small and start-up Insurance Brokers.
 In the process, TEn necessarily becomes the entity that holds ALL of the insurer agencies and is responsible to the FCA for the regulatory compliance of its membership, individually and as a whole.